statico/lockfile-guardian/README.md

 - 📦 **TypeScript** - Built with TypeScript, works with any Node.js project
 - 🧹 **Clean** - Stores metadata in `.git/` directory, not your working tree
 - ⚠️ **Visual warnings** - Eye-catching alerts when dependencies are out of sync
+- 🐶 **Husky compatible** - Works seamlessly with Husky, lint-staged, prettier, and other tools

 ## Quick Start